The following post is from Michelle of Mommy Misadventures: Android 101: Flavors of Android

 Not All the Same

-Unlike Apple, who manufactures both the hardware and software for its devices, Android devices only have the operating system in common.
+Unlike Apple, which manufactures both the hardware and software for its devices, Android devices only have the operating system in common.
 Well-known Android phone manufacturers include Samsung, Ericsson, Motorola, and Huawei.

 What’s Your Flavor?